hoytech/negentropy/README.md

 ![negentropy logo](docs/logo.svg)

-This repo contains the protocol specification, reference implementations, and tests for the negentropy set-reconcilliation protocol.
+This repo contains the protocol specification, reference implementations, and tests for the negentropy set-reconciliation protocol.

 <!-- TOC FOLLOWS -->
 <!-- START OF TOC -->